usnistgov/ARIAC/docs/tutorials/tutorial_7.rst

   - Create a C++ class for interfacing with MoveIt (:inline-file:`src/robot_commander.cpp`).

-    - Create a MoveGroupInterface object for each robot.
+    - Initialize a MoveGroupInterface object for each robot.
     - Create a service server for each robot.
 Service requests sent to these service servers will be used to move the robots to their home position.
   - Create a Python method for each robot that will be used to move the robot to its home position.
 Each one of these methods consists of a service client.
-  - Call these methods from the main function to move the robots to their home positions.
+  - Call the Python methods from the script :inline-file:`tutorial_7.py` to move the robots to their home positions.

 Updates and additions that are specific to :inline-tutorial:`tutorial 7`  are highlighted in the tree below.